 Everyone must be hopeful and be involved in stopping abuse for the sake of our families and communities.
 A prevention plan will be most successful with the collaboration of many individuals including survivors, medical professionals, law enforcement, educators, clergy, childcare providers, concerned donors, victim advocacy groups, and reformed abusers.
 Individuals must be empowered within their own towns, families, churches, community centers, businesses and school to make effective changes.

 Abuse is Perpetuated by Inaction

 Do you understand the meaning of, “Abuse is perpetuated by inaction.”
 This starts with you the reader of this information.
 Should you read this, and do NOTHING, yes, you are part of the group perpetuating child abuse by inaction, doing nothing.
 You must do something, to help stop child abuse.

 In the past, a cultural conspiracy of silence has shielded child sexual abuse and domestic violence from public view.
 Breaching the wall created by silence requires us to talk about sexual relationships.
 For many, this means breaking social and cultural taboos and crossing into frightening, unfamiliar territory.
-This prevention course seeks to provide help for those who would prevent victimization of children and adults.
+This prevention course seeks to provide hopeful and helpful techniques for those who desire preventing victimization of children and adults.

 I cannot thank you enough for your time and concern,

 Hope For Children Foundation Board of Director Members